 Prior to joining the O’Neill Institute, Cabrera was awarded a Canadian Institutes of Health Research (CIHR) Health Law and Policy Fellowship for his master’s program.
-After earning his LL.M., he worked as a research associate with Professor Colleen Flood at the University of Toronto Faculty of Law and the Institute of Health Services and Policy Research.
-In this capacity, he was involved in several health law related projects.
+After earning his LL.M., he worked as a research associate with Colleen Flood, professor at the University of Toronto Faculty of Law and the Institute of Health Services and Policy Research.

-Cabrera earned his Bachelors of Laws in his home country of Venezuela at the Universidad Católica Andrés Bello and his LL.M., with concentration in health law and policy, at the University of Toronto.
+Cabrera earned his Bachelors of Laws in Venezuela at the Universidad Católica Andrés Bello and his LL.M., with concentration in health law and policy, at the University of Toronto.